 Sewing Machines for Sale (check out the page Sewing Machines for Sale, too)

 I have had well over 400 of my own, industrial sewing machines; treadle, hand crank, lockstitch forward-only flatbeds (circa 1890 -1920), then added reverse, machines from other countries (now they are all from other countries), zigzag, utility stitches, machines that take cams, and right up through the seventies where soon there wasn’t hardly any "all metal" domestic sewing machine being built.
 Like a lot of other fanciful tools, we went from... "not quite sure how this contraption works, but so vogue," to... "a revolution that changed America forever", and now... a "bling-bling-for-a-few-months-plastic-disposable."

 I'm saddened it has become acceptable to buy something, use it for a few months, or maybe a year or two, then throw it in the landfill.
 And yet, for years we built machines that have lasted 150, 300 years, even the light bulb at one time lasted for decades.
 We have become a nation of quantity, not quality, and our untethered greed has dumbed us down.

 We have put all future life at risk, buy our disinterest.
 Even education is about supply and demand.
 So this is more than an interest, it's a tiny revolution.

 So why do I love fixing these wonderful humming machines?

 I'm reminded of those wonderful times on the farm with my dad - when I find a seized up machine.
-Especially those, I'm convinced is a masterpiece of engineering, and I think I can bring it back to life.
-And I guess, because an old sewing machine is less complicated than an old car, one restoration has led to another, and another, and... well you can guess.
+Especially those I'm convinced is a masterpiece of sewing engineering.
+I believe I can bring it back to life.
+And I guess, because an old sewing machine is less complicated than an old car, one resurrection has led to another, and another, and... well you can guess.